 The Tao

 Two thousand five hundred years before "burnout" became a word, Lao Tzu was writing about the cost of forcing.
-The Tao Te Ching, 81 short verses, is the most translated text in human history after the Bible — and the cleanest counter to modern striving still on offer.
-This page i…
+The Tao Te Ching, 81 short verses, is the most translated text in human history after the Bible, and the cleanest counter to modern striving still on offer.
+This page is…

 Read the full concept →